komodev/meanauth/README.md

-# MomgoDB-ExpressJS-AngularJS-NodeJS Auth-App
+# MomgoDB, ExpressJS, AngularJS, NodeJS
+# aka. *MEAN Stack*

+## MEAN Stack Front To Back Authentication application

-## The full code will be here when it is done.
+### The full code will be here when I'm done.

-### This is the code from my Mean-authentication application

 # Usage: